-If a call center has low abandonment rates, it generally means that the agents are answering calls quickly, routing is optimized properly and the team is accurately staffed.
-The percentage of abandonment call rate is an important call center KPI that should never be ignored because even a single blocked call can lead to a missed opportunity to connect with a customer or prospect.
+If a call center has low abandonment rates, it generally means that the agents are answering calls quickly.
+It also means that routing is optimized properly and the team is accurately staffed.
+The percentage of abandonment call rate is an important call center KPI that should never be ignored.
+Even a single blocked call can lead to a missed opportunity to connect with a customer or prospect.

 Average Response Time

-This is another most important call center KPI.
-It gives the first impression of your company as to how well you handle your clients when they call your customer service.
-Therefore, it is important to analyze the Average Speed of Answer (ASA), which is nothing but the average time taken by agents to answer inbound calls.
+Average response time is another important call center KPI.
+It gives an impression of your company as to how well you handle clients when they call your customer service.
+Therefore, it is important to analyze the Average Speed of Answer (ASA).
+ASA is nothing but the average time taken by agents to answer inbound calls.
 A low ASA usually indicates less waiting time for customers to reach agents and instant solutions for their queries.
 Whereas, a high ASA could mean a complex call center process, insufficient staff, or too many administrative tasks.

 Average Hold Time

-As the name suggests, average hold time is the amount of time that a customer is put on hold during a call with a call center agent.
-Putting customers on hold for a longer period of time may lead to unsatisfied customer experience, stress, and even abandoned calls.
-If the average hold time is higher, it’s a sign that call center agents are not properly trained, the system is slow, scattered, and unreliable.
-In order to ensure the caller’s wait time within an acceptable range, call centers must keep track of the average time in the queue.
+An average hold time is the amount of time that a customer is put on hold during a call.
+However, putting customers on hold for a long time may lead to an unsatisfied customer experience, stress, and even abandoned calls.
+If the average hold time is higher, it’s a sign that call center agents are not properly trained.
+It also shows that the system is slow, scattered, and unreliable.
+It is important to ensure that the caller’s wait time is within an acceptable range.
+For this, call centers must keep track of the average time in the queue.

 Level of Service and Customer Satisfaction

-In order to run a call center to its optimum ability, it is vital to take the necessary steps to enhance customer satisfaction levels and reduce call waiting time.
-Tracking a call center KPIs allows businesses to tackle their areas of improvement or, on the other hand, maintain those that are performing successfully.
-By analyzing the key KPIs, businesses can reduce running costs, improve staff performance, boost their repute, and achieve better ROI.
+To run a call center to its optimum ability, it is vital to take the necessary steps to enhance customer satisfaction levels and reduce call waiting time.
+Tracking call center KPIs allows businesses to tackle their areas of improvement.
+On the other hand, it helps in maintaining the areas that are performing successfully.
+By analyzing the key KPIs, businesses can reduce running costs, improve staff performance, boost their reputation, and achieve better ROI.